-Step 1: Only two players should enter a room at a time.
-First person to the doorway takes point, second person follows their lead.
+Step 1: First person to the doorway takes point, second person follows their lead.
+Only two players should enter a room at any time.

-Step 2: First player should use the “slice the pie” technique across the doorway, checking as much of the room as they can especially the near corners.
+Step 2: First player should quickly use the “slice the pie” technique across the doorway, checking as much of the room as possible especially the near corners.

-Step 3: As first player enters, the second player follows close behind and checks the corner opposite the first player.
+Step 3: As the first player enters, the second player follows close behind and checks the corner opposite the first player.
 Both players scan/clear the rest of the room from their near corner first, then move sweep the room outside in.

 Why use this method?

-At the very best, two players are afforded the opportunity to operate absolutely in sync and catch their opponent(s) off guard.
-At the worst, one player abides, the procedure works part-time, and you’ve given yourself the best possible chance to succeed.
+At best, two players are afforded the opportunity to operate in sync improving the chance of catching their opponent(s) off guard in mass.
+At worst, one player abides, the procedure works part-time, and you’ve at least given yourself the best possible chance to succeed.

 Sure, you and a friend might have it down to a science after years of playing together, but what happens when you find an outsider running within your ranks?
-Also, the pace of CQB in games occurs much more quickly and unpredictably than real life to simple borrow what the professionals do.
-Relying solely on tactics grounded in reality will lead to as many failures as successes.
+Consider also that the pace of CQB in games occurs much more quickly and unpredictably than real life to simple borrow what the professionals do.
+Relying solely on tactics grounded in real life will lead to as many failures as successes.